Tacit knowledge

-Tacit knowledge or implicit knowledge—as opposed to formal, codified or explicit knowledge—is knowledge that is difficult to express or extract, and thus more difficult to transfer to others by means of writing it down or verbalizing it.
-This can include personal wisdom, experience, insight, and intuition.

-For example, knowing that London is in the United Kingdom is a piece of explicit knowledge; it can be written down, transmitted, and understood by a recipient.
-In contrast, the ability to speak a language, ride a bicycle, knead dough, play a musical instrument, or design and use complex equipment requires all sorts of knowledge which is not always known explicitly, even by expert practitioners, and which is difficult or impossible to explicitly transfer to other people.
+Tacit knowledge or implicit knowledge is knowledge that is difficult to extract or articulate—as opposed to conceptualized, formalized, codified, or explicit knowledge—and is therefore more difficult to convey to others through verbalization or writing.
+Examples of this include individual wisdom, experience, insight, motor skill, and intuition.
+An example of "explicit" information that can be recorded, conveyed, and understood by the recipient is the knowledge that London is in the United Kingdom.
+Speaking a language, riding a bicycle, kneading dough, playing an instrument, or designing and operating sophisticated machinery, on the other hand, all require a variety of knowledge that is difficult or impossible to transfer to other people and is not always known "explicitly," even by skilled practitioners.

 Overview

 Origin

 The term tacit knowing is attributed to Michael Polanyi's Personal Knowledge (1958).
 In his later work, The Tacit Dimension (1966), Polanyi made the assertion that "we can know more than we can tell."
 He states not only that there is knowledge that cannot be adequately articulated by verbal means, but also that all knowledge is rooted in tacit knowledge.
 While this concept made most of its impact on philosophy of science, education and knowledge management—all fields involving humans—it was also, for Polanyi, a means to show humankind's evolutionary continuity with animals.
 Polanyi describes that many animals are creative, some even have mental representations, but can only possess tacit knowledge.
 This excludes humans, however, who developed the capability of articulation and therefore can transmit partially explicit knowledge.
 This relatively modest difference then turns into a big practical advantage, but there is no unexplained evolutionary gap.